lauramog/mailsearch-ui/README.md

 ## Frontend: email searching engine

-tool to search and visualize Enron email data set using Vue.js and tailwind CSS. you can enter a word and the tool will display a table containing the emails where the word appears, you will see: From, To and Subject for each email.
+tool to search and visualize Enron email data set using Vue.js and tailwind CSS.
+You can enter a word and the tool will display a table containing the emails where the word appears, you will see: From, To and Subject for each email.
 The Vite tool was used to build the vue project allowing to work with modules natively.

-:wrench:## Installation
+## :wrench: Installation

 Ensure the following is installed: